SimplisticCode/SimplisticCode.github.io/_pages/about.md

 I am a former elite orienteerer and have represented Denmark at the Junior World Orienteering Championships.
 I am now spending my experience as a coach in the local orienteering club OK Pan Århus and as a volunteer for the danish national team.

+Feel free to contact me if you have any questions or comments on my research or if you are interested in a collaboration.